 From India to New Zealand

-Geshe Ngawang Dhargyey (1921-1995) was asked in 1971 by His Holiness the 14th Dala Lama to start a teaching program for westerners at the newly constructed Library of Tibetan Works and Archives in Dharamsala, Northern India.
-In 1985 His Holiness advised him to go to New Zealand to establish a Buddhist centre.
-Which he did, founding the Dhargyey Buddhist Centre in Dunedin.
+Geshe Ngawang Dhargyey (1921-1995) was asked in 1971 by His Holiness the 14th Dala Lama to start a teaching programme for westerners at the newly constructed Library of Tibetan Works and Archives in Dharamsala, Northern India.
+In 1985 His Holiness advised him to go to New Zealand to establish a Buddhist centre, which he did, founding the Dhargyey Buddhist Centre in Dunedin.
 He taught here until the day of his death in 1995.
 After he passed away two of his students, Paul Currie and Kaari Schlebach moved to Whangarei.

 Whangarei’s Starting Point